floadsio/syseng/mysql/xtrabackup-s3/README.md

    - Ensure the script detects Galera correctly
    - Check `mysql -e "SHOW STATUS LIKE 'wsrep%'"`

+### Restore-Specific Issues

+1. **"Failed to find valid data directory"**
+   - Backup may be compressed/encrypted
+   - Restore script handles this automatically
+   - Check `/var/tmp` has sufficient space

+2. **"Encrypted backup found but no encryption key available"**
+   - Ensure encryption key is in `/root/.my.cnf`
+   - Check `[xtrabackup]` section for `encrypt-key`

+3. **"Decompression failed"**
+   - Verify sufficient space in restore directory
+   - Default uses `/var/tmp` which should have space
+   - Use `--restore-dir=/path/with/space` if needed

 ### Common Issues

 1. **"No previous full backup found"**
-   - Create a full backup first: `./xtrabackup-s3.sh full`
+   - Create a full backup first: `xtrabackup-s3.sh full`

 2. **Local-only mode with S3 errors**
    - Use `--local-only` to skip all S3 operations